 - Use both breasts while breastfeeding it will help the baby get more milk while feeding.

 - Check whether your baby is getting enough breast milk, and always keep an eye on his wet diapers.

 - Always take him to the doctor for the scheduled appointments, as it can reassure you that the baby is growing fine.
 The doctor keeps track of the growth of the child, and if he gains weight consistently, it is an indication that you are feeding him enough.

 - You can also join a support group of similar women for advice and help on those simple doubts you have.

 - If you ever have any worry, call the doctor and talk to her about your problem.

 If you are breastfeeding with smaller breasts and your baby is not gaining enough weight and is dehydrated, then you must consult a doctor.
 Also, if your baby’s urine count is less than 6 a day, in such cases, you should visit a paediatrician and a lactation consultant.

 If the procedure involved damage or removal of the milk ducts of the breast, it might result in low milk production.
 You might still be able to breastfeed, though- you can consume supplements, and continue breastfeeding your child after consulting with the doctor.

-Small breasts do not indicate an inability to breastfeed – it simply means that you have less fat on your breasts.
+Small breasts do not indicate the inability to breastfeed, it simply means that you have less fat on your breasts.
 However, you need to monitor your milk production with the help of the doctor to ensure that your child is getting enough milk while feeding.